Barry Sternlicht: Career

 After graduation, he went to work for JMB Realty, a real estate investment company in Chicago.
 In 1989, at the start of the savings and loan crisis and the early 1990s recession, he was laid off.

 In 1991, at the age of 31, with Bob Faith, Sternlicht launched Starwood Capital Group to buy apartment buildings that were being sold by the Resolution Trust Corporation, created by the federal government to hold and liquidate the real estate assets owned by failed banks after the savings and loan crisis.
 Sternlicht raised $20 million from the families of William Bernard Ziff Jr. and Carter Burden of New York to fund these purchases.

 In 1993, Sternlicht contributed the apartment portfolio to Sam Zell's Equity Residential in exchange for a 20% stake in the company.

-In 1994, when Sternlicht was 36, his company purchased Westin Hotels & Resorts in a $561 million transaction in partnership with Goldman Sachs, Sternlicht's innovations included W Hotels and the Westin Heavenly Bed.
-The bed was modeled after the bed in Sternlicht's home.
+In 1994, when Sternlicht was 36, his company purchased Westin Hotels & Resorts in a $561 million transaction in partnership with Goldman Sachs.

 In January 1995, Sternlicht purchased Hotel Investors Trust, an almost-bankrupt real estate investment trust, and took over as CEO.

 In 1997, Sternlicht's company acquired Sheraton Hotels and Resorts in a $13.3 billion transaction, topping a bid by Hilton Worldwide.
+Sternlicht's innovations included W Hotels and the Westin Heavenly Bed.
+The bed was modeled after the bed in Sternlicht's home.

 Barry Sternlicht also makes venture investments out of his family office, JAWS Capital - which has also engaged in three separate SPACs.

 Awards

 In 1998, Sternlicht received the Golden Plate Award of the American Academy of Achievement.

 In 2004, Sternlicht was named "America’s Best Lodging CEO" by Institutional Investor magazine.

 In 2005, Sternlicht was inducted into the Interior Design Magazine Hall of Fame.

 In 2010, Commercial Property Executive named Sternlicht "Executive of the Year" and "Investor of the Year".

+In 2015, Sternlicht received the 2015 Cornell Icon of the Industry Award for his contributions to the hospitality industry, real estate markets and the global business community, as well his philanthropy.

 Personal life

-Barry Sternlicht was married to Mimi (née Reichert) Sternlicht, whom he met at Brown University, but they separated in 2016.
-They have 3 children together, including equestrian Adrienne Sternlicht.
+Barry Sternlicht was married to Mimi (née Reichert) Sternlicht, whom he met at Brown University, but they divorced in 2016.

 In 2016, Sternlicht moved to Florida.